cnbbooks/lfe-casting-spels/src/part7/processes.md

-# Light-weight Processes as Closures
+# Lightweight Processes as Closures

 We've looked at classic Lisp closures, and now we're going to look at something completely different ... that's almost the same thing!

-LFE runs on the Erlang Virtual Machine, and Erlang is *famous* for its "light-weight processes".
+LFE runs on the Erlang Virtual Machine, and Erlang is *famous* for its "lightweight processes".
 It turns out that we can use these processes in a way that is very similar to closures.
 To take advantage of this, we will need a couple of parts:

 * a state-holder function
 * something that starts our initial state-holder "process"